headcrab-junkyard/OGS/README.md

 >
 >Mike

-GoldSource Engine Clone Prototype

-Clean open source reimplementation of the GoldSource game engine
-Based on original Quake (Id Tech 2) engine sources
+## Overview

+This is a [GoldSource](https://en.wikipedia.org/wiki/GoldSrc) game engine reimplementation using only original id Tech 2 engine (NetQuake/QuakeWorld/Quake 2) sources (and its forks) and no reverse-engineered code (like from ReHLDS or Xash3D)

 For more information about the project you can visit its official [Wiki](https://gitlab.com/BlackPhrase/OGS/wikis/home)

 ## Getting Started
-## Mini-Q&A

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-**Q: What's this?**
-**A:** This is a [GoldSource](https://en.wikipedia.org/wiki/GoldSrc) game engine reimplementation using only original id Tech 2 engine (NetQuake/QuakeWorld/Quake 2) sources (and its forks) and no reverse-engineered code (like from ReHLDS or Xash3D)

 ### Prerequisites